metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 > info "Information"
 > A non-root user must exist in the host with password-less sudo access.
 This user is in charge of running the `metal3-dev-env` scripts.

-First thing that needs to be done is, obviously, cloning the `metal3-dev-env` repository:
+The first thing that needs to be done is, obviously, cloning the `metal3-dev-env` repository:

 ```sh
 [alosadag@eko1: ~]$ git clone https://github.com/metal3-io/metal3-dev-env.git